Kickstarter Review

 Backers can support a Kickstarter project from almost anywhere in the world.

-- Projects must create something to share with others
+- Must create something that can be shared with others

 These are the terms and fees for Kickstarter’s US-based fundraising campaigns (international processing fees vary by local currency):

-As I said, part of the terms of launching a Kickstarter project and accepting support from backers is that you provide physical (or digital) rewards for your backers upon completion of the project.
-The rewards you offer can depend on the level of support pledged — for instance, you could offer trading cards to those who make $10 pledges, a copy of your board game project for $100, and a special edition of your board game complete with posters and expansion packs for $500.
+Part of the terms of launching a Kickstarter project and accepting support from backers is that you provide physical (or digital) rewards for your backers upon completion of the project.
+The rewards you offer can depend on the level of support pledged.

 If you’re a permanent resident of any of the countries listed in the Services Offered section, you can apply to launch a Kickstarter project, provided the following qualifications are met: